-It is a good moment to take a break from online learning theory and see some application of online learning to other domains.
-For example, we may wonder what is the connection between online learning and stochastic optimization.
-Given that Projected Online (Sub)Gradient Descent looks basically the same as Projected Stochastic (Sub)Gradient Descent, they must have something in common.
-Indeed, we can show that, for example, we can reduce stochastic optimization of convex functions to OCO.
+In this chapter, we take a break from online learning theory and see some applications of online learning to other domains.
+For example, we may wonder what the connection is between online learning and stochastic optimization.
+Given that projected \ac{OSD} looks basically the same as projected stochastic (sub)gradient descent, they must have something in common.
+Indeed, for example, we can reduce stochastic optimization of convex functions to \ac{OCO}.
 Let's see how.